-Governor Murphy’s order on Saturday, March 21, banned all gatherings, including weddings, in the state of New Jersey.
-To read his order, click HERE.
-So…what does that mean NOW for New Jersey brides?
+UPDATE JUNE 4: The ban on large gatherings, including weddings, still remains in effect in New Jersey indefinitely, so…what does that mean NOW for New Jersey brides?
 Here I’m going to try to answer as many questions as possible.
-Keep in mind that there’s a lot of confusion and scrambling on the part of BOTH brides and vendors right now.
+Keep in mind that there’s still a lot of confusion and scrambling on the part of BOTH brides and vendors right now.
 Everyone is trying to figure out this new territory, all while trying to keep their wedding vision intact.

 Please try to keep calm and remain patient.
 Reach out to your vendors for guidance and advice.
 They want to help you and will do whatever they can to switch dates around.
 But remember that we’ve never seen anything like this before and everyone is trying their best.
 Your vendors are not only trying to accommodate your wedding, but potentially hundreds of other brides, so patience is key even though that seems hard right now.

 We will get through this.
 You WILL get married.
 And you’re so lucky to have the love of your life by your side during this crazy time.

 HERE ARE ANSWERS TO MANY QUESTIONS THAT BRIDES HAVE RIGHT NOW:

 1. WHAT??
 All New Jersey weddings are banned for the foreseeable future?
 That’s right.
 ALL large gatherings, including weddings, are banned.
 However, Governor Murphy’s most recent order announced that outdoor gatherings for 25, socially distanced, is now allowed, along with outdoor dining opening up on June 15 and retails stores opening up on June 22, with limitations on the number of customers inside.
 This is the start of Phase 2 of the reopening of New Jersey.